The word taxable, no matter what it’s associated with, often triggers immediate resistance.

-“My employees don’t want to be taxed on rewards!”
+“My employees don’t want to be taxed on recognition!”

-While nobody likes paying taxes, remember that employees almost always appreciate a gift that is relevant to them, attached to a specific event or accomplishment, even if it is taxable.
-And a taxable gift card, that the employee can spend as they wish, is always preferable to a gift they may not really want but that still triggers a tax deduction.
+While nobody likes paying taxes, remember that employees will almost always appreciate a gift attached to a specific event or accomplishment, even if it is taxable.
+And a taxable gift card that the employee can spend as they wish is always preferable to a gift they may not really want but that still triggers a tax deduction.
 At the end of the day, it’s better to be rewarded and taxed on the reward than to not receive any recognition at all.

 “What about a points program?
 You can’t tax points!”

 True, employees won't be taxed on the actual points as they accumulate.
 But as soon as an employee redeems their points for a gift or reward from a catalogue, it becomes a taxable benefit.